simgrid/simgrid/docs/source/Configuring_SimGrid.rst

   .. code-block:: shell

-     --cfg=tracing:yes --cfg=tracing/uncategorized:yes --cfg=triva/uncategorized:uncat.plist
+     --cfg=tracing:yes --cfg=tracing/uncategorized:yes

-  The first parameter activates the tracing subsystem, the second tells it to trace host and link utilization (without any categorization) and the third creates a graph configuration file to configure Triva when analysing the resulting trace file.
+  The first parameter activates the tracing subsystem, and the second tells it to trace host and link utilization (without any categorization).

 - MSG or SimDag-based simulator and categorized traces (you need to declare categories and classify your tasks according to them)

   .. code-block:: shell

-     --cfg=tracing:yes --cfg=tracing/categorized:yes --cfg=triva/categorized:cat.plist
+     --cfg=tracing:yes --cfg=tracing/categorized:yes

-  The first parameter activates the tracing subsystem, the second tells it to trace host and link categorized utilization and the third creates a graph configuration file to configure Triva when analysing the resulting trace file.
+  The first parameter activates the tracing subsystem, and the second tells it to trace host and link categorized utilization.

 - SMPI simulator and traces for a space/time view: